 Testing people for coronavirus is a key part of the government's plan to tackle the pandemic.

-Prime Minister Boris Johnson has set a target of 200,000 tests a day for coronavirus in the UK by the end of May.
+Prime Minister Boris Johnson set a target of 200,000 tests a day for coronavirus in the UK by the end of May and while that is happening, it isn't happening every day,

 Testing is discussed a lot when people talk about coronavirus and experts have criticised the UK's approach so far - they say much more testing needs to be done to work out the scale of the infection in the country and to help us all on the journey back to normal life.